spember/gr8conf-2012-workshop/Instructions.md

 The following guide will walk you through the steps needed to build the twitterMonitor UI; please follow it at your own pace.
 A few notes:

-1. Try to JS objects and CSS class names the same as the guide; otherwise you'll need to change the corresponding values in multiple places
+1. Try to keep Javascript objects and CSS class names the same as the guide; otherwise you'll need to change the corresponding values in multiple places.
-2. This guide assumes that the reader has created a Grails app before, and is aware of the standard file locations and commands
+2. This guide assumes that the reader has created a Grails app before, and is aware of the standard file locations and commands.
-3. Apologies ahead of time for any bugs that may have crept in.
+3. Our apologies ahead of time for any bugs that may have crept in.
 5. Refer to the [Backbone.js][backbone], [Handlebars][handlebars], or [Jasmine][jasmine] docs often for further clarification.
 4. Be Creative!
 This document is just a guide; there's much more that could be done with the information here.
 For example, the underlying service could be updated to capture much more information about each tweet, which could lead to more in-depth UIs.
 Also, the Tweet queue intentionally does not use a Collection; one could edit it to make use of the Collection object.